mark-summerfield/murmur/README.md

 This library and command line executable provide a “pure” URM.
 All instructions and data are held in the registers.
 Register 0 holds the program counter (PC).
-The urm “assembly” language means that in most cases only literal register values need be entered as numbers, everything else can use labels.
+The URM “assembly” language means that in most cases only literal register values need be entered as numbers, everything else can use labels.